Blue Book allows for more accurate estimates for out-of-network insurance plans.

 - As claims are received, users enter the allowed fee from the EOB into the claim.

-- Open Dental uses the allowed amounts, and the criteria set in this window, to determine the fee for treatment planned procedures.
+- Open Dental uses the allowed amounts, and the criteria set in this window, to determine the fee for future treatment planned procedures.

 - None: (default) This method requires users to manually create out-of-network fee schedules for accurate insurance estimates.